sunisdown/faster_cpython/ast_optimizer.rst

 =====

 An AST optimizer rewrites the Abstract Syntax Tree (AST) of a Python module to produce a more efficient code.

-Currently in CPython 3.5, only basic optimizations are implemented by rewriting the bytecode.
-The optimizer is called the "peepholer" and is written in the C language.
+Currently in CPython 3.5, only basic optimizations are implemented by rewriting the bytecode: :ref:`CPython peephole optimizer <cpython-peephole>`.

 Old AST optimizer project
 =========================